semuconsulting/pyspartn/cryptography_installation/README.md

     **NB:** On a Raspberry Pi 4 running Raspberry Pi OS 32, you may need to chose "Option 2) Custom installation" when installing Rust and substitute `armv7-unknown-linux-gnueabihf` for the default `aarch64-unknown-linux-gnu` host.

-    B. (FASTER BUT RISKIER) Install cryptography from the pre-compiled wheel (`.whl`) files in this subdirectory AT YOUR OWN RISK, having first copied them to your 32-bit Linux platform and verified the sha256 hash against the supplied `sha256.txt`, then install pyspartn:
+    B. (FASTER) Install cryptography from the pre-compiled wheel (`.whl`) files in this subdirectory, having first copied them to your 32-bit Linux platform and verified the sha256 hash against the supplied `sha256.txt`, then install pyspartn:

     ```shell
-    shasum -a 256 cryptography-41.0.3-cp39-cp39-linux_armv7l.whl
+    shasum -a 256 cryptography-42.0.5-cp312-cp312-linux_armv7l.whl
-    python3 -m pip install cryptography-41.0.3-cp39-cp39-linux_armv7l.whl
+    python3 -m pip install cryptography-42.0.5-cp312-cp312-linux_armv7l.whl
     python3 -m pip install --upgrade pip
     python3 -m pip install pyspartn
     ```